frankieliu/insight/README.md

    each department.

 ## Scalability issues
-1. For much larger product to department table, say with 1 billion elements would become prohibitively large to store in memory.
+1. For much a larger product to department relational table, say with 1 billion elements, it would become prohibitively large to store in memory.
 In this case, we could create a smaller hash map with 10 million elements, such that only a subset of the products are represented.

 1. We can then pipe the order list line by line through this first hash map and aggregate on the products that have an entry on the